Key insights

 CMS began using the safety assurance factors for EHR resilience (SAFER) guides measure under the protect patient health information objective beginning with the CY 2022 reporting period by requesting a simple yes/no response.

-To align measures with the Hospital IQR, CMS proposes adding two hospital harm eCQM measures (pressure injury, acute kidney injury) and the excessive radiation dose eCQM measure to the Medicare promoting interoperability program beginning with the CY 2025 reporting period.
+To align measures with the Hospital IQR, CMS finalizes adding two hospital harm eCQM measures (pressure injury, acute kidney injury) and the excessive radiation dose eCQM measure to the Medicare promoting interoperability program beginning with the CY 2025 reporting period.

 LTCH provisions